open-edge-insights/video-native-visualizer/README.md

 #### Using Labels

-  In order to have the visualizer label each of the defects on the image (i.e. text underneath of the bounding box), you will need to provide a JSON file with the mapping between the classfication type and the text you wish to display.
+  In order to have the visualizer label each of the defects on the image, labels in JSON format has to be provided in [etcd_pre_load.json](../docker_setup/provision/config/etcd_pre_load.json) file under "/Visualizer/config" with the mapping between the topic subscribed and the text that has to be displayed.

-  An example of what this JSON file should look like is shown below.
+  An example of what this JSON value should look like is shown below.
 In this case it is assumed that the classification types are `0` and `1` and the text labels to be displayed are `MISSING` and `SHORT` respectively.